romaan/simply/README.md

 - 003 Print all the prime numbers in the range 1 to N
 - 004 Search for an element in an array (use sequential, binary search)
 - 005 Find a non duplicate element in an array of duplicates (Ex: [1,2,3,4,4,2,1] Answer: 3
+- 006 Find square root of a number without using built in libraries

 # Strings (STR)